Small area estimation of growing stock timber volume, basal area, mean stem diameter, and stem density for mountain forests in Austria: Materials and methods

 Each candidate model is treated as a model-based estimator of stand-level means, obtained by aggregating unit-level predictions within each stand, as defined in \eqref{eq:stand_ppd}.
 However, because observations are only available at the unit level (i.e., individual plots), evaluating the accuracy and reliability of these stand-level estimators poses a challenge.

 To assess model properties---specifically bias, accuracy, and precision---we employ cross-validation.
-A naive approach would use random unit-level cross-validation.
-While informative for evaluating unit-level predictive performance, this approach risks overestimating the performance of spatial models, as predictions for a held-out unit may be spatially close to observed units, leading to information leakage and inflated accuracy metrics.
+A naive approach would use random plot-level cross-validation.
+While informative for evaluating unit-level predictive performance, this approach risks overestimating the performance of spatial models, as predictions for a held-out plots may be spatially close to observed plots, leading to information leakage and inflated accuracy metrics.

 To address this, spatial blocking is used to define cross-validation folds.
-In this approach, units are grouped into spatially coherent blocks, and all units within a block are held out simultaneously.
+In this approach, plots are grouped into spatially coherent blocks, and all plots within a block are held out simultaneously.
 This ensures that predictions are made for spatially distinct areas, aligning more closely with the objective of stand-level inference.
 By withholding entire spatial blocks, the influence of spatial autocorrelation on model performance metrics is reduced.

 Spatial blocks were constructed using the \verb|blockCV| R package \citep{blockCV}, with block sizes set to approximately 250 meters---the average distance between stand centroids and the nearest plot.
 This scale aligns the folds with the spatial resolution of the target inference.
-A 20-fold cross-validation was implemented, where each fold comprised a disjoint set of spatial blocks that contained approximately 7 plots.
-Models were fit using the remaining blocks, and predictions were generated for the held-out units.
-These predictions were aggregated to the block level following the procedure in Section~\ref{sec:post_inference}, treating folds as stand analogues.
+A 20-fold (where folds are blocks) cross-validation was implemented, where each fold comprised a disjoint set of spatial blocks that contained approximately 7 plots.
+Models were fit using the remaining blocks, and predictions were generated for the held-out plots.
+These predictions were aggregated to the block level following the procedure in Section~\ref{sec:post_inference}, treating blocks as stand analogues.

 This strategy provides a robust, spatially appropriate evaluation of model-based estimators and facilitates fair comparisons across spatial and non-spatial models.
 The spatial configuration of the cross-validation blocks is illustrated in Figure~\ref{fig:folds}.